Where can I study abroad?

 If you’re a member of the EU and study in another EU or EEA country then you will not need a Visa, however you will need a valid passport and possibly a residency permit.

-However, if you are studying in any other country, for example, China, USA, or Australia then you will need to apply for a student Visa, details can be found on each country’s student Visa page.
+If you are studying in any other country - for example, China, USA, or Australia - then you will need to apply for a student Visa.
+Details can be found on each country’s student Visa page.

 I only speak English, does this mean I can't study abroad?

 No!
 There are two options for you; you can study in an English speaking country, such as Ireland, the USA, Canada, Australia or New Zealand, or you can study in another country where courses are taught in English.
-While a lot of courses and universities, in countries where the first language isn't English, may ask you to demonstrate a knowledge of the native language, not all will require this if you choose a course taught in English.
+While a lot of courses and universities in non-English speaking countries may ask you to demonstrate a knowledge of the native language, not all will require this - especially if you choose a course taught in English.
 This is possible in Denmark, Spain, The Netherlands, Sweden, Italy and China.

-However, just because you're studying a course in English doesn't mean you won't need another language - it can make life a lot easier and it's a great skill to have but you can always learn this or pick it up while you're studying.
+However, just because you're studying a course in English doesn't mean you won't need another language.
+You can always learn one whilst studying, as knowledge of another tongue is a great skill to have!

 Will studying abroad guarantee me a job?

-While no degree or type of study can necessarily guarantee you a job after you graduate, study abroad may give you a better chance as it teaches you skills that employers are interested in, such as fluently speaking a language, being culturally aware, independence and confidence, the ability to get on well with many types of people and increased sensitivity, tolerance and understanding.
+While no degree or type of study can necessarily guarantee you a job after you graduate, study abroad may give you a better chance as it teaches you skills that employers are interested in - these skills include linguistic aptitude, cultural awareness, independence, confidence, the ability to get on well with many types of people and increased sensitivity, tolerance and understanding.

 What do I need to take?

-Specifically what you need to take will depend on where you're studying but the main things to remember are to pack everything you need - it'll be much more difficult and expensive to just pop home and pick up something you've forgotten - but don't pack too much - you'll need to take these things with you however you travel so make sure you can carry what you have and don't go over any baggage allowances if you're flying.
+The specifics will depend on the country you are studying in, but the main thing to remember is to pack everything you need - it'll be much more difficult and expensive to just pop home and pick up something you've forgotten.
+However, try not to pack too much!
+You'll need to drag your luggage with you whatever your means of transport, so make sure you can carry what you have and don't go over any baggage allowances if you're flying.

-- Before you leave make sure you have all your flight tickets and information both the journey there and your return
+- Before you leave make sure you have all your flight tickets and information - both outward and return journeys

-- Any other forms or documents you need specific to the country
+- Any other forms or documents you need that are specific to the country

 - Multiple photocopies of your passport and other important documents